 How to make an appointment

-SCCA Integrative Medicine is available to all patients receiving care at the SCCA South Lake Union clinic.
-Let your care team know you are interested in seeing an Integrative Medicine provider or you may self-refer by calling (206) 606-5500 or emailing integrativemedTC@seattlecca.org.
-The scheduling team will provide instructions on where to arrive and how to check-in.
+Let your care team know you are interested in seeing an SCCA Integrative Medicine provider or you may self-refer by contacting us directly.
+The scheduling team will provide instructions on your appointment location and how to check-in.